 Spicy vegetarian sauce with tomatoes, sundried tomatoes, onion, chili and herbs.

-The spicy sauce is made of garlic, tomatoes and red chili peppers baked in olive oil.
+The spicy sauce is made of tomatoes and red chili peppers, fried in olive oil.
 ‘Arrabbiata’ literally means ‘angry’ in Italian, and the name of the sauce is due to the heat of the chili peppers.